Spin waves involved in three-magnon splitting in synthetic antiferromagnets

 Magnetization dynamics is intrinsically non-linear.
 Even the simplest dynamical state --the uniform ferromagnetic resonance (FMR)-- was recognized to be unstable at high signal powers \cite{suhl_theory_1957} soon after its discovery.
-The magnons are indeed the eigenmodes of the linearized dynamics of magnetic bodies: when substantially populated, magnons interact in a non-linear manner, colliding in various ways \cite{gurevich_magnetization_1996}.
+The magnons are indeed the eigenmodes of the linearized dynamics of magnetic bodies: when substantially populated, magnons interact nonlinearly through scattering processes \cite{gurevich_magnetization_1996}.
 The three-magnon splitting (3MS) is the lowest order magnon-magnon interaction, where an initial high-frequency magnon splits into two new ones of lower frequencies \cite{boardman_three-_1988}.
-So far 3MS was measured mostly in extended films \cite{mathieu_brillouin_2003} where a magnetostatic surface wave typically splits into two backward volume magnetostatic SWs \cite{schultheiss_direct_2009, liu_time-resolved_2019}.
+So far 3MS was measured mostly in extended films \cite{mathieu_brillouin_2003} where a magnetostatic surface wave typically splits into two backward volume SWs \cite{schultheiss_direct_2009, liu_time-resolved_2019}.
 This proceeds through a well-understood process, most often degenerated \cite{ordonez-romero_three-magnon_2009} with applications in microwave signal processing \cite{harris_modern_2012}.

-The past decade has seen the development of 3MS studies in patterned structures, with a special focus on cylindrical dots in the vortex state \cite{schultheiss_excitation_2019}.
-There, stringent selection rules lead to well-defined 3MS channels among the eigenmodes \cite{verba_theory_2021}, which can be harnessed for unconventional computing applications \cite{korber_pattern_2023}.
-We can anticipate that 3MS in more general confined systems is also subject to stringent selection rules of the involved frequencies, with potential applications in non-linear microwave signal processing.
-Unfortunately, the technical difficulty of generating and measuring spin waves in multilayers and nanostructures formed from multilayers \cite{sheng_nonlocal_2023} is such that little is known about the 3MS in these systems.
+The past decade has seen the development of 3MS studies in patterned structures, with a focus on dots in the vortex state \cite{schultheiss_excitation_2019}.
+There, selection rules lead to well-defined 3MS channels among the eigenmodes \cite{verba_theory_2021} which can be harnessed for unconventional computing \cite{korber_pattern_2023}.
+We can anticipate that 3MS in more general confined systems is also subject to stringent rules of the involved frequencies, with potential applications in non-linear signal processing.
+Unfortunately, the technical difficulty of generating and measuring SWs in multilayers and nanostructures formed from multilayers \cite{sheng_nonlocal_2023} is such that little is known about the 3MS in these systems.